 The WR-3 has been designed to make monitoring of natural radio as easy and convenient as possible, as thereceiver requires only a short 30 to 60 inch/0.5 to 1 metre long whip-antenna (BNC-type base mount).
 The WR-3 has a headphone jack for "mini-stereo" style stereo headphones (1/8-inch/3.5 mm plug).
 Since most listeners already have their own preferred kind of headphone, headphones are not supplied, thus we can keep the price lower.

-A very detailed Listening Guide is included with each receiver on a compact-disc in both HTML format for web browsers, and also in PDF for viewing with the Adobe Acrobat Reader (available for no-cost at www.adobe.com).
-Additionally, both versions can be viewed online and printed or downloaded.
-The Listening Guide gives a good overview of "Natural Radio" listening and has a list of additional references and scientific publications where you can refer to if interested in reading further about natural radio phenomena.
+A very detailed Listening Guide is online here in both HTML format for web browsers, and also in PDF format.
+The WR-3 Listening Guide gives a good overview of "Natural Radio" listening and has a list of additional references and scientific publications where you can refer to if interested in reading further about natural radio phenomena.

 S. P. McGreevy Productions